daemolition/section-based-admin-panel-boilerplate/README.md

-# section-based-admin-panel-boilerplate
+# Section Based Admin Panel - Boilerplate

-The boilerplate for a section based admin panel with python and flask
+The boilerplate code for a section based admin panel with python and flask